 - When D4355 is reimbursed, it may be classified as preventive, basic, or major, but most often D4355 is classified as preventive.
 In some cases, a plan deductible may apply.
 Plan limitations are highly variable.

-- When a comprehensive oral evaluation (D0150 or D0180) cannot be performed due to plaque and calculus that interfere with the ability of the dentist to perform a comprehensive oral evaluation, a full mouth debridement and full series or panoramic diagnostic films (optional) are performed at visit #1.
+- When a comprehensive oral evaluation (D0150 or D0180) cannot be performed due to plaque and calculus that interfere with the ability of the dentist to perform a comprehensive oral evaluation, a full mouth debridement and full series or panoramic diagnostic radiographic images (optional) are performed at visit #1.
 A healing period of 14 to 21 days should follow D4355 to allow resolution of the gingival tissue.
 The comprehensive oral evaluation is then completed at visit #2.
-Generally, diagnostic films (pan or full series) can be taken at the first visit in conjunction with the full mouth debridement (D4355) without effecting reimbursement.
+Generally, diagnostic radiographic images (pan or full series) can be taken at the first visit in conjunction with the full mouth debridement (D4355) without effecting reimbursement.

 - Plan limitations regarding frequency of full mouth debridement (D4355) are highly variable.
 Limitations vary from “once per lifetime” to once per every three to five years.

 - Some payors will reimburse full mouth debridement (D4355) when reported as D4999.
 Some payors may reimburse D4355 by “remapping” the service as Palliative (D9110).
 See TIPS below and also refer to palliative (D9110) for further details.

 - Under current nomenclature, there is no alternate classification code for a second prophy or a “difficult” prophy.
 To report a “difficult” prophylaxis requiring additional time, simply report D1110 at a higher fee.
 Note that PPO contracts limit reimbursement for D1110 to the contracted fee regardless of the time required to complete a difficult prophylaxis.